-The Shipshewana Flea Market is a do-not-miss Hoosier tradition with nearly 900 booths in an open-air market covering 100 acres.
-The vendors are open 8:00 am-5:00 pm every Tuesday and Wednesday, May through September.
-Also, open Memorial Day, 4th of July & Labor Day!
-Vendors offer a variety of products and truly have something for everyone - quirky novelties, fresh seasonal produce, crafts, home decor, dollar items, clothes, garden supplies, cleaning supplies, beauty essentials, paper goods, jewelry, snacks, accessories, games, books, toys, furniture, baked goods, signs, silk flowers, t-shirts, pet supplies and everything in between.
+The Shipshewana Flea Market is a do-not-miss Hoosier tradition with nearly 700 spaces in an open-air market on 40 acres.
+Vendors offer a variety of products and truly have something for everyone - fresh seasonal produce, crafts, home decor, dollar items, clothes, garden supplies, cleaning supplies, beauty essentials, antiques, paper goods, jewelry, snacks, accessories, games, books, toys, furniture, vintage items, baked goods, signs, silk flowers, t-shirts, handmade items, pet supplies and everything in between.
 Open rain or shine.
 There are food courts, a sit-down restaurant and rest areas throughout the market.
-The antique auction barn, open Wednesdays year-round, has up to 10 rings simultaneously auctioning antiques and collectibles.
-The livestock barn features cattle auctions open to the public on Wednesday’s and horse auctions open to the public on Friday’s.
-Guests can also stroll the short couple of blocks into downtown Shipshewana to browse over 90+ retail stores for additional shopping.
+Plus, don’t miss the weekly Antique Auctions taking place at 9 am each Wednesday, year-round.

 Davis Mercantile, Shipshewana // Old Bag Factory, Goshen (60 minutes to three hours per location)